 You can contact the security team at Mandalay Bay (702-632-7989) to inquire about parking in the oversized lot.

-RV Parking Near The LINQ
+RV Parking Behind The LINQ Promenade

-This is a nice flat parking area but there are no RV hookups or services available.
-If you have any questions or need help you can reach the self-parking call center for this lot at 702-794-3356.
+This is a nice flat parking area, but there are no RV hookups or services available.
+If you have any questions or need help, you can reach the self-parking call center for this lot at 702-794-3356.

 This is the best location on the Strip for RV parking.
-If you’re looking for a self-parking lot that can accommodate oversized vehicles – and has a stellar location for hitting Las Vegas hottest spots, then you’ve found your spot.
+If you’re looking for a self-parking lot that can accommodate oversized vehicles – and has a stellar location for hitting Las Vegas’ hottest spots, then you’ve found your spot.

-Circus Circus RV Park on the Strip
+Circus Circus RV Park on the Las Vegas Strip

-Don’t expect the Ritz or a resort-style setting because it is as advertised-no frills but if it’s even slightly warm outside you will
+Don’t expect the Ritz or a resort-style setting because it is as advertised-no frills but if it’s even slightly warm outside, you will

-appreciate absolutely need to be plugged-in for your air-conditioning.
+appreciate absolutely need to be plugged in for your air-conditioning.

 With your rig all hooked up, you may feel more comfortable and at home.
 Full-time RVers know how wonderful it is to have everything you need with you at all times.
 Never having to pack a suitcase and forgetting an item at home or regretting packing the wrong items altogether is a blessing all on its own.

-Get dressed and get out on the Strip!
+From here, you just need to get dressed and get out on the Strip!

 Make sure to download our Free Las Vegas Strip Map!

-When you have had enough of the heights, take a ride back down to the casino and restaurants on the lower levels where you can have some fun on solid ground.
+When you have had enough of the heights, take a ride back down to the casino and restaurants on the lower levels, where you can have some fun on solid ground.
 And it’s good to know your RV is parked just steps away!